ossf/wg-supply-chain-integrity/README.md

 ## Governance

-This WG is currently chaired by interim co-chairs Nicole Bates, Justin Cappos, and Michael Lieberman.
+This WG is currently chaired by interim co-chairs Nicole Bates, Justin Cappos, Stephen Augustus, and Adolfo García Veytia (puerco) .

 Working Group operations are consistent with standard operating guidelines provided by the OSSF Technical Advisory Committee [TAC](https://github.com/ossf/tac).